pidge1014/SRD20.Path.V.1.5/Setting Documents/PlayersGuide.md

 * **Character Options** Characters begin at level 4
 * **Soul Options** In addition to the options listed, if you have any ideas, feel free to suggest them

+## Character Rules

+Characters will use a 25 point buy for ability scores, start at level 4, with 10,500 gold in wealth.
+There are no rules for how this money is spent, nor are there limits for who your character can be.
+The continient is 50,000 miles accross, and while Flintfall's Splinter is small, the City of Peace connects it to the world.
+There is no reason the gunslinging dwarven airship captain and his crew can't find themselves there, even if there is no local equivalent.
+Any archetype or class from pathfinder 1.e should be considered available.

+Note: You can play a pathfinder 1.0 class as written, but many do not have features that will scale well if ingrained.
+If someone wants to play one of these, thats fine, we may just need to adjust a class feature or add one from an archetype that will scale.

 ## Classes summary in the setting
 * **Fighter** :Fighters are the ultimate martial combatants.
-They are the masters of using weapons.
-The cost of this is mobility, fighters are the only class do not have any increased action economy and will need help to stay in full attack range.
-When there, enemies should disapear shortly.
+They are the guards of the world and make up the rank and file of any standing army.
+They are the best at using weapons to bring death, but at the cost of mobility.
+Fighters are the only class that does not have any increased action economy and will need help to stay in full attack range.
+When there, enemies will disapear quickly.
 * **Bard** : Versatile to the extreme.
+They work as town healers, storytellers and leaders.
 Bards can do a little bit of everything, including having access to other classes spell lists, but don't really do anything the best.
 Masterpieces have been rewritten and are actually useful.
-* **Druid** : The Druid's have regained their shapeshifting prowess.
-Their capstone power provides them with 3.5 style true polymorph as their wild shape.
-Their spell list is still the same, and they have the largest list of animal companion options.
+* **Druid** : Druids have a long history as the great healers of the world, as they predate clerics by thousands of years.
+Druids are also the greatest of shapeshifters and have mastered truely taking another form.
 Druids are arcane spell casters, as they predate the existence of gods.
-(Fey magic is basically primal magic, but technically arcane)  This has no effect on their spellcasting, as long as their armor is natural.
+(Fey magic is basically primal magic, but technically arcane)  This has no effect on their spellcasting, as long as their armor is entirely natural.
 * **Ranger** : The ranger is a versatile combatant, behind the fighter in raw damage, but potent none the less.
 But, when paired with their loyal companion, they are a dangerous addition to any party.
 * **Magus** : Blending magic and attacks, the magus can compete with any class in raw damage, depending on what spells they decide to cast on their turn.
-Magus is largely unchanged in terms of base mechanics, but will now scale their actions better.
+Magus is largely unchanged in terms of base mechanics, but now scales their actions better.
 * **Scout** : When an army, or group of any size, needs to send someone to take a look, that person is usually a scout.
 Scouts are masters of movement, and typically possess the skills needed to infiltrate whatever is nessesary.
-This is the closest thing to a rogue that has been defined thus far.
 * **Cleric** : If you are willing to follow a church's strick and often strange dogma, there can be great power found.
 Clerics are restricted in following their god's rules, and will lose some powers for even small deviations.
 Assuming they are in their god's good graces, they can wade into battle with martial prowess, focus on spell casting, or become the ultimate support character.(warpriest was merged into cleric, and they have a full BAB option)
 * **Faithless** : Faithless rely on their mental accuity to cast spells, and survive them.
 They are the undisputed kings of action economy, but are far more battlefield controller than the type of magical threat brought by a wizard or witch.
-Faithless are technically the monks of the setting, but gave up most of their monestic traditions long ago.  (there are true monks in this world, but monastic vows and their extremely disciplined lifestyles rarely coexist with adventuring)
+Faithless are technically the monks of the setting, but gave up most of their monestic traditions long ago.  (there are true monks in this world, but monastic vows and their extremely disciplined lifestyles rarely coexist with adventuring.  pathfinder monks are technically available but will likely be relabled as a sect of faithless )
 * **Wizard** : A Wizard is a powerful student of the natural fonts of magic.
 Which one they specialize in will often shape them in strange ways.
 * **Witch** : Where Wizards specialize in understanding magic intellictually, witches work to understand magic emotionally.
 It is often said a witch could bend a rock to her will.

 # The Gods